-Take free food.
-I grew up spoilt with a bounty of home-grown food, from vegetables of all sorts depending on the season, to truly free-range eggs and poultry, to fruits in the summer and fall months.
-I am thinking of those gifted fruits now, more than anything else.
-Starting with strawberries in late May, then cherries in June, and plums, grapes and tiny green, soft, jammy figs later on in the summer.
-The bounty decreasing a bit afterwords, giving us some pomegranates and nespole in the fall, with persimmons closing the dances in December.
-All free, all there for us to pick.
+I grew up spoilt by a bounty of free, home-grown food, from vegetables of all sorts depending on the season, to eggs and poultry, to fruits in the summer and fall months – strawberries in late May, then cherries in June, and plums, grapes and tiny green, soft, jammy figs later on in the summer.
+The bounty decreasing a bit afterwards, giving us some pomegranates and nespole in the fall, with persimmons closing the dances in December.

 Figs. Those figs are so stuck in my memory.
 There were two fig trees in grandma’s garden, one by the barn hosting the farming tools, and one in the middle of the hens’ patch.
 I would climb those trees with a latter, a little plastic bowl in one hand.
-I knew what to do since an early age, not quite sure if someone taught me or if it was somehow ingrained in my genes.
+I knew what to do, not quite sure if someone taught me or if it was somehow ingrained in my genes.
 I would test the fruits carefully, pressing them to feel the ripeness, and gently detach only the soft ones.
-I would descend the latter only when the bowl was full, and most of the time, there were many more left on the branches.
+I would descend the latter only when the bowl was full, and most of the time, there were more left on the branches.

 Fig Pecorino Risotto

 Place a large pot with the oil over medium heat.
 Once the oil is hot, add the chopped onion and start to stir using a wooden spoon.
 Cook the onion until translucent, stirring it frequently to avoid burning or sticking to the bottom.
 Once the onion is soft, add the rice and stir to coat the kernels with onion and fat.
 Toast the rice for 2-3 minutes, making sure you stir it often to prevent it from getting too brown.